Home / Blog / Atlassian / Automatic and manual tests – test management platform based on Jira Software + Xray

 *If a test fails, the tester creates a bug report in Jira so developers can see where the defect occurred.

 With Test Plans Report you can analyze tests by version/sprint/selected label/status/components.
-You can also select the time interval within which the program should display data (by specifying start date and end date).
+You can also select the time interval within which the program should display data (by specifying the start date and end date).

 5.5.
 Test Executions Report